bake

 Lightly flour your counter and place the dough on the surface, covering it with a greased glass mixing bowl.

-Allow to cool
+Allow the ring to cool completely.

 -Melissa